MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-supported-platforms.md

 ## Microsoft R Server 8.0.3

-This release of R Server is built atop of _Microsoft R Open for Microsoft R Server 3.2.2_, which is based on R-3.2.2.
+This release of R Server is built on _Microsoft R Open 3.2.2_, which is based on R-3.2.2.

 This Windows-only release as Microsoft R Server (Standalone) is part of SQL Server 2016.
 Learn more about [Microsoft R Server (Standalone)](https://msdn.microsoft.com/library/mt674874.aspx).
 The installation instructions are covered in this [setup guide](https://msdn.microsoft.com/library/mt695941.aspx).

 ## Microsoft R Server 8.0

-This release of R Server is built atop of _Microsoft R Open for Microsoft R Server 3.2.2_, which is based on R-3.2.2.
+This release of R Server is built on _Microsoft R Open 3.2.2_, which is based on R-3.2.2.

 Microsoft R Server 8.0, formerly known as "Revolution R Enterprise", is supported on the platforms listed below.